uadmin/uadmin-docs/_build/html/_sources/api/ab_test_functions.rst.txt

 ------------------
 `Back To Top`_

+.. code-block:: go

+    func ABTestClick(r *http.Request, group string)

 ABTestClick is a function to register a click for an ABTest group.

-Function:

-.. code-block:: go

-    func(r *http.Request, group string)

 Parameters: